murraysagal/TableViewHeader-TextLabel/README.md

 - Swipe up to force the header to reload.
 That fixes it.

 ### Workaround
-One workaround that might work in most cases is to set the label's `numberOfLines` attribute.
-Uncomment the `numberOfLines` line and run again.
+One workaround that might work in some cases is to set the label's `numberOfLines` attribute.
+Uncomment `numberOfLines` (line 54) and run again.

+- tap the `a` row

+Not so good.
+But if you keep tapping it seems to work in all other cases except that the multiline title only shows the first line.

+Apple, can you please fix this.